 Cushing’s syndrome, Addison’s disease, adrenal insufficiency, and adrenal fatigue cause abnormal cortisol rhythms and are all associated with disrupted sleep.
 Nutrition, supplementation, and the right type of exercise play roles in mitigating the negative effects of too much or too little cortisol.
 You can work your way toward a more normal cortisol rhythm, and resilience to stress, but it takes months, sometimes years.
 Patience and persistence.

 Whenever I talk to someone about changing their sleep habits, I’m often asked the following questions.
 Since they weren’t specifically addressed above, I’ll briefly cover them here.
 Of course, you can continue the conversation in the VIGORESS (ladies) or VIGOR (gentlemen) Facebook groups.

 No. According to the research, you need to be consistent with your sleep.
 Sleeping in a couple days per week won’t resolve the problems associated with your sleep debt from the other nights.

 Eat dinner a few hours before bedtime.
 Insulin levels should be back to baseline by then, allowing you to fall asleep faster.

-I would also encourage you to block blue light, as exposure to blue light interferes with melatonin production.
+Block blue light.
+Exposure to blue light interferes with melatonin production.
 Many smartphones and laptops now have settings that allow you to shut off the blue light at night.
 It changes the color of the screen, but it’s worth it so you don’t sacrifice sleep.
 Get a pair of blue light-blocking glasses.
 I use a pair of Felix Gray glasses right now, but also have a pair of Gunnar’s.

 Make your room as dark as possible.
 No night lights, or status lights shining from your electronic devices.
 Your skin has sensors that pick up on light, even when your eyes are closed.